 - Have you ever experienced an insurance company’s playing games in an effort to avoid paying a claim?

-When you have your medical billing and coding interview, your knowledge is the most important aspect.
+When you have your medical billing and coding specialist job interview, your knowledge is the most important aspect.
 Make sure you’re familiar with different features of the industry.
 Interviewers will want to see that you can adapt to fit a changing work environment.
 They’ll want to know that you can keep up with your work and handle whatever software they use.

 The Medical Billing Specialist program at Hunter Business School on Long Island prepares billing and coding students to obtain entry-level employment specializing in medically related billing and coding in physicians’ offices, clinics, medical insurance companies, and hospitals.
 The Medical Billing Specialist program is a three-month diploma program available evenings.